SapitoSucio/froggo-guides/docs/script_commands.md

 This will make the pet use a specified support skill on the owner whenever the HP and SP are below the given percent values, with a specified delay time between activations.
-The skill numbers are as per 'db/(pre-)re/skill_db.yml'.
+The skill numbers are as per `db/(pre-)re/skill_db.yml`.

-It's not quite certain who's stats will be used for the skills cast, the character's or the pets.
+It's not quite certain who's stats will be used for the skills cast, the character`s or the pets.
 Probably, Skotlex can answer that question.

 ---------------------------------------